KentuckyDepartmentForPublicHealth/atlas/README.md

 The underlying dataset consists of 5,402 neoplastic and 1,973 non-neoplastic samples collected from public sources and processed using Applied Biosystems GeneChip for data uniformity.
 The raw data has been reprocessed, normalized, and harmonized to create a cohesive dataset.

-This app draws inspiration from the glioVis R app and aims to provide similar functionality for exploring the nervous system tumor atlas.
+This app draws inspiration from the [glioVis R app](https://kdph.shinyapps.io/GlioVis/) ([GitHub](https://github.com/KentuckyDepartmentForPublicHealth/shiny_GlioVis)) and aims to provide similar functionality for exploring the nervous system tumor atlas.

 ## Features